flytrapdev/chip8-emulator/README.md

 | P                 | Pause / resume emulation
 | O                 | Execute and display next instruction (step)

+### Headless testing mode
+This mode is intended to help with automated testing.
+When it's enabled, the emulator will run for a set number of cycles before exiting and printing the screen output to the terminal.
+The delay timer will also be decremented every cycle instead of every frame, to force fixed-framerate games to update.
+You cannot automate key presses in headless mode at the moment.

+To enable this mode, use the following command line option :
+`-t cycles` where `cycles` is the number of cycles you want to run.

 ## Quirks
-This emulator supports multiple CHIP-8 extensions, however they are not fully backwards-compatible with each other.
+Multiple CHIP-8 extensions are supported, however they are not fully backwards-compatible with each other.
-Certain programs will expect specific behaviors from certain instructions.
+Certain programs will expect a specific behavior from certain instructions.

-At the moment, these "quirks" cannot be enabled or disabled individually.
+At the moment, these behavior "quirks" cannot be enabled or disabled individually.
 Each machine type toggles specific quirks which should correspond to the behavior of said machine.

 | Quirks                                  | CHIP-8  | SUPERCHIP | XO-CHIP |